tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [松亭寿喜烧 Matsutei Sukiyaki](https://www.instagram.com/matsuteisukiyaki/): 4.1/5.
 Ok food, if you live in downtown and cannot go to Daimaru, this might be the choice.

+[Shake Shack](https://shakeshack.ca/): 4.2/5.
+Smoothie is too sweet, chichken burger is ok, but price is high ...

 [Soya mandarin kitchen](https://www.soyakitchen.com/): 4.4/5.
 Peking duck is not worth to order, pepper fired tofu and dim sum is pretty awesome.

 [Sun Chinese Cuisine 孙记兰州拉面](https://order.mealkeyway.com/customer/release/index?mid=31313976723430517a6b59556249366e772b646574513d3d#/main): 4.1/5.
 Ok noodle, worth to go if you live nearby.

 [St Lawrence Market](http://www.stlawrencemarket.com/): 4.8/5.
 I like the crispy pork belly, calamari and lobster sandwitch over there, furits and meats are fresh, good place for shopping and visit.

+[The Cups(Finch)](https://www.cupscanada.ca/): 4.4/5.
+I like oreo, if you can find one store nearby, you can try.

 [The Keg](https://thekeg.com/en?gad_source=1&gclid=EAIaIQobChMI16DBlaTPhAMVMnNHAR0uEwi1EAAYASAAEgKdIvD_BwE): 4.2/5.
 Ok price for try steak.

 [The Old Spaghetti Factory](https://oldspaghettifactory.ca/locations/toronto/): 3.7/5.
 Good price and location, close to union station, worth to go after work with colleagues.

+[Tutti Matti](https://tuttimatti.com/): 3.9/5.
+Taste is just soso, only three noddles in a plate ...

 [Urumchi Uyghur Cuisine](https://www.ubereats.com/ca/store/urumchi-uyghur-cuisine/PaNClHhRVkOgjxtrDq4aXA?srsltid=AfmBOoqAeRjmoONmNL2DUlcraEbaF0YK0rPY5-W23QYLs580si2pVxY6): 4.1/5.
 Ok XinJiang style food, not that great, normal plate.